 Show Control Panel in Win+X Menu

-If you are using a Windows 10 PC then, you must familiar about Win-X menu.
-Also, known as a Power User Menu.
-This menu contains all major options of Windows settings.
-But do you know that you can add or show control panel on Win+X menu in Windows 10?
+If you are using a Windows 10 then you must familiar to Win+X menu.
+Also, known as the Power User Menu.
+This menu contains all the major options for Windows settings.

-If you use the key combination of Win+X from your desktop or laptop keyboard or right-click on the Windows start menu, you will see a power user menu or Win+X menu on your screen which hold most important settings of Windows.
+To find this, you should use the key combination of Win+X from your desktop or a laptop keyboard or right-click on the Windows Start Menu and you will see a power user menu or Win+X menu on your screen which holds the most important settings of Windows.

-Show Control Panel on Win+X Menu/Power User Menu
+Show the Control Panel on Win+X Menu/Power User Menu

-Many of user are not comfortable with Windows 10 Settings instead, they like the Windows Control Panel.
-However, Windows 10 Settings page has designed for user’s convenience, but still most users preferred Control Panel.
+Many users are not comfortable with Windows 10 Settings instead, they like the old Windows Control Panel.
+However, the Windows 10 Settings page is designed for user’s convenience, but most users still preferred the Control Panel.

-If you open Power User Menu (Win+X) you will find Settings option.
-I will let you know a trick by which you can add Control Panel along with Settings option.
+If you open the Power User Menu (Win+X) you will find the Settings option.
+Let me give you a trick by which you can add the Control Panel along with the Settings option.

 This article will show you how to add a control panel on the Win+X menu in Windows 10?

-Check out below image that how it will look after adding a control panel on Win+X menu.
+Check out the image below of how it will look after adding a control panel on Win+X menu.

 Add Control Panel in Win+X Menu

 Step 1.
-First, click below the download button to get the Control Panel shortcut to your desktop and extract to your desktop.
+First, click the download button to get the Control Panel shortcut to your desktop and extract it to your desktop.

 Step 2.
-Copy follow the path and paste on Windows Explorer (Press Win + E to open explorer).
-Then, hit Enter button to open Group2 Screen.
+Copy follow the path and paste it on Windows Explorer (Press Win + E to open explorer).
+Then, hit the Enter button to open Group2 Screen.

 Step 4.
 That’s all need to do.
-Just we need to restart your Windows Explorer.
-Follow steps below to restart Windows Explorer:
+We just need to restart Windows Explorer.
+Follow the steps below to restart Windows Explorer:

 - Open Windows Task Manager

-Hope you get to know how to show control panel on win+x menu.
-Check below image how it looks after made the changes by above steps.
+Hope you get to know how to show the control panel on win+x menu.
+Check the image below on how it looks after making the changes with the above steps.